bhupeshk3014/bhupeshk3014/README.md

 🚀 **Full-stack & AI-focused Software Developer** with 3+ years of experience delivering production-grade systems at **Reliance Jio** and building **AI-enabled platforms**.
 🎓 Graduate Certificates in **Applied AI/ML** and **Reporting Systems & Database Development** from Conestoga College, Canada.
+💼 Actively seeking **Software Developer / Full-Stack / Java Developer roles** in Canada.
-🌐 Passionate about building scalable, intelligent, and reliable software that makes a real-world impact.
+🌐 Passionate about building scalable, reliable, and intelligent software with a strong foundation in **Data Structures & Algorithms** and cloud-native development.

 ---